Achraf-Ben-Cheikh-Ladhari/projet-microservices/README.md

-de# Final Project SOA & Microservices
+# Final Project SOA & Microservices
 # Authors: Achraf BEN CHEIKH LADHARI & Nour Alislem SBAA
 This project is a demonstration of a microservices architecture using Python and Node.js, with Kafka and gRPC for inter-service communication.
 The project consists of three microservices: